-To address the social and economic disparities that have been intensified in Israel in the wake of the COVID-19 epidemic, the Menomadin Foundation, the OR movement, Social Finance Israel, the Department of Human Capital Planning and Development of Local Authorities in The Ministry of Interior, and the Federation of Local Authorities, co-founded “The Day After Coalition” initiative.
+To address the social and economic disparities that have been intensified in Israel in the wake of the COVID-19 pandemic, the Menomadin Foundation, the OR movement, Social Finance Israel, the Kirsh Foundation, the Department of Human Capital Planning and Development of Local Authorities in The Ministry of Interior, and the Federation of Local Authorities, co-founded “The Day After Coalition” initiative.
 This innovative and groundbreaking initiative runs a pilot in four municipalities – Zefat, Netivot, Tiberius, and Rahat, by cultivating public-private coalitions that implement the Blended Finance Approach – a financial tool that strategically uses government budgets and philanthropic funds to encourage private-sector investments in social causes.

 As a first stage, a Joint Steering Committee was established in each local authority, consisting of residents and official representatives.
 The JSC is operated under a collaborative and integrative work process, based on the “neighborhood as a community” model, which aims to harness stakeholders in the community to take an active part in the initiative.
 The committee carries out a process of mapping the local needs, identifying the most challenging issues in need for creative solutions.
-Accordingly, public appeals will be sent to nonprofits, social businesses, and startups, encouraging them to suggest unique solutions to the problems defined in that neighborhood.
+Accordingly, public call for proposals will be sent to nonprofits, social businesses, and startups, encouraging them to suggest unique solutions to the problems defined in that neighborhood.
 Then, an investment committee, which includes partners from the national and local coalition convenes, for a Roadshow to choose the projects.
 The final stage includes the implementation of the selected solutions, with control, measurement and monitoring, to be able to formulate a replicable model.